bjornekelund/DXLogICOMScripts/README.md

 For the most reliable and responsive operation, communication via the USB interface at 115200bps is recommended.

-For additional informatin, see the source code or [www.sm7iun.se](https://sm7iun.ekelund.nu/contest/dxlog-net)
+For additional information, see the source code or [www.sm7iun.se](https://sm7iun.ekelund.nu/contest/dxlog-net)